ajcambron/digcom/resources/10_Google_Drive/index.md

 ### Creating Project folders
 1. Create a project subfolder for each assignment in this class.
 Use the naming convention 'YYYY-MM Project Name'.
 2. All your resources and files relating to the project should be saved to the project subfolder.

+## Ensure that Google Drive is syncing
+1. If you are unsure if Google Drive is syncing, look for the triangle logo in the top right corner of the menu bar.
+If the icon is greyed out, you will need to sign in again
+2. If the logo is not appearing in the menu bar, Google Drive has crashed and needs to be re-opened from the Finder